vinanrra/Docker-7DaysToDie/README.md

 Alert settings can be changed in */path/to/Alerts/common.cfg*

+You recieve alerts only if the server crashes or updates itself.

 ## User / Group Identifiers

 When using volumes (`-v` flags) permissions issues can arise between the host OS and the container, we avoid this issue by allowing you to specify the user `PUID` and group `PGID`.